-Last updated on January 28th, 2021
+Last updated on September 23rd, 2021

-Welcome to Grateful GF!
 Hi, I’m Liz.
-I am the mother of two amazing children that happen to have celiac disease.
-I hold a degree in environmental studies, and after gluten-free, sustainability is the driving force of our food choices.
+I’m the mother of two amazing children who happen to have celiac disease.
+After gluten-free, sustainability is the driving force of our food choices.
 When it comes to food, what is better for the planet is typically healthier for us, too.
 Grateful GF is a collection of family-friendly recipes and activities, as well as information about living gluten-free sustainably.

 A lifelong diagnosis, celiac disease is an autoimmune disorder triggered by gluten.
 In addition to many other symptoms, damage to the small intestines causes malnutrition.
 If left untreated, celiac disease can lead to further complications, including the development of other autoimmune diseases or certain types of cancer.
 Celiac disease is genetic but not inherited—it develops when a person’s genes interact with environmental factors.